CommandMC/HeroicWiki/Rockstar-Games-from-Epic-Games.md

 Then run the game.

 The Rockstar Launcher should open, and, while loading, it should launch the game without getting to the main screen of the Rockstar Launcher.

+## Rockstar Games on MacOS

+To run GTAV on Mac, the free `wine-crossover` wine that can be installed with Heroic doesn't work.
+There are 2 options:

+- Using the paid version of Crossover
+- Using Whisky, check the guide on their site https://docs.getwhisky.app/game-support/grand-theft-auto-5.html

+> I haven't seen any confirmation of running Red Dead Redemption 2 on Mac, feel free to update this if that information is known

 ## "com.epicgames.launcher" protocol issue (only on Windows)